SystemsApproach/5G/ran.rst

 sub-components: the one on the left provides a 3GPP-compliant way for the RAN to interface to the Mobile Core’s control plane, while the one on the right opens a new programmatic API for exerting software-based control over the pipeline that implements the RAN user plane.

 To be more specific, the left sub-component simply forwards control packets between the Mobile Core and the PDCP, providing a path over which the Mobile Core can communicate with the UE for control purposes, whereas the right sub-component implements the core of the RCC’s control functionality.
+This component is commonly referred to as as the *RAN Intelligent Controller (RIC)* in O-RAN architecture documents, so we adopt this terminology.
+The "Near-Real Time" qualifier indicates the RIC is part of ~10ms control loop implemented in the CU, as opposed to the ~1ms control loop required by the MAC scheduler running in the DU.

 .. _fig-rrc-split:
 .. figure:: figures/Slide18.png